mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     [Use empty text for empty cells](https://specificlanguages.com/posts/basic-editors/use-empty-text-for-empty-cells/){{ blog('sl') }}

-!!! hint "How can you set editor hints?"

-    - You can set hints via `#!java editorContext.getEditorComponent().getUpdater()`
-        - Set explicit hints for nodes.
-        -   Set initial hints globally.
-They behave similarly to pushed hints.
-    - Via right-click: Push editor hints and select a specific one.

-    - Via an {{ mps_url("@mpsutil.EditorHintToggleAction") }} (e.g., in action declarations)
-        - They are not visible in the push Editor hints menu.
-        - If you need the same behavior, for example, in intentions, you can use code from there (via [ConceptEditorHintSettingsComponent.HintsState](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.hintsSettings%28MPS.Editor%2F%29%2F%7EConceptEditorHintSettingsComponent))
-    - Set explicit hints for nodes and hints via {{ mps_url("@mpsutil.EditorHintToggleAction") }}.
-      The usage of [ConceptEditorHintSettingsComponent.HintsState](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.hintsSettings%28MPS.Editor%2F%29%2F%7EConceptEditorHintSettingsComponent%24HintsState) is not so obvious.

 ??? question "How do you set the cursor to the first editable cell?"

     > ![editable cell and error_cell](images/editor/editable_cell_error_cell.png)